supreme-gg-gg/instagram-cli/README.md

 ## Contributing

 We welcome contributors!
 Please see the comprehensive [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started, create issues, and submit pull requests.
-It is very important that you follow these instructions because we manage two different clients in the same repository.
+It is very important that you follow these instructions because we manage two different clients in the same repository. _Instagram CLI is NOT meant to be used for bot-behaviours, we will not accept contributions that add such features._

 ### Commitment to Open Source